How to affordably produce a quality digital catalogue raisonné

 Spend less with automatic updates and security

-Most custom systems designed for digital catalogues raisonnés run on dedicated machines, which require a developer to provide ongoing protection against the latest security vulnerabilities, install updates on site, purchase new hardware, and teach researchers how to use the database.
-Navigating.art, a cloud-based tool, always runs on the latest hardware.
-All updates and maintenance happen behind the scenes, and security best practices are applied continuously at no extra cost.
+Most custom systems for digital catalogues raisonnés rely on dedicated machines, requiring a developer to manage security updates, install software on-site, replace hardware, and train researchers to use the database.
+Navigating.art, a cloud-based platform, always runs on the latest hardware.
+Updates and maintenance happen automatically, while continuous security monitoring ensures best practices—without additional costs or disruptions.

 Katjana Berndt